 I don’t think like this anymore.
 Now those kinds of comments make me laugh, to be honest.
 What changed in my brain?
 It’s pretty simple.
 I had a change of mindset!

 I just asked myself those two questions:

 - “Why are they criticizing you?”
-I dug a little bit on this one.
-After some thoughts on it, I kind of figure out or guess that those people were only reflecting their own fears on me.
-Fear of getting out of this famous comfort zone, to try new things, to challenge themselves.
+I dug a bit on this one.
+After some thought, I figured out or guessed that those people were only reflecting their fears on me.
+Fear of getting out of this famous comfort zone, trying new things, and challenging themselves.

 And potentially a little bit of envy/ jealousy.
 The envy of having the courage to do the same, jealousy of seeing you moving forward while they are stuck in the same place.
 Remember: it’s always easier to criticize than to act.

 Next time someone makes you doubt yourself, just remember that at least you are trying, and they can’t say the same about themselves.

 Remember that what is impossible for them doesn’t make it impossible for you.
 It’s all a question of mindset and of never giving up.

 Now when someone says to me, “OMG, you are crazy; you will never be able to do this; it’s impossible”, I just laugh and use it as a booster.